 Additional Information

-At the end there is a section for additional information. this could be anything from Easements to special notes.
+At the end, there is a section for additional information.
+This could be anything from Easements to special notes.

 DOB Signatures

-Requirements for a NYC Certificate of Occupancy
+Requirements for a Certificate of Occupancy in NYC

 Below is a list of some of the items that may be required to obtain a Certificate Of Occupancy.

-- Final Construction inspection Sign-off
+• Final Construction inspection Sign-off

-- Final Plumbing inspection Sign-off
+• Final Plumbing inspection Sign-off

-- Elevator Sign-off
+• Elevator Sign-off

-- Electrical Inspection Sign-off
+• Electrical Inspection Sign-off

-- Special Inspections Sign Off
+• Special Inspections Sign Off

-- Progress Inspections Sign Off
+• Progress Inspections Sign Off

-- EN2 As Built Energy Analysis
+• EN2 As Built Energy Analysis

-- Property Address from Borough President’s Office
+• Property Address from Borough President’s Office

-- No open applications
+• No open applications

-- No open violations
+• No open violations

-- Owner’s Cost Affidavit (PW3)
+• Owner’s Cost Affidavit

-Alteration Type 1 and New Buildings
+Alteration CO and New Buildings

 New Building